jon-ruckwood/hal-feed-server/README.md

     - customerId
     - customerName

-# Payload attributes to hide when viewing feed
+# Payload attributes to hide when viewing a page of feed entries
 hiddenPayloadAttributes:
   - customerId
   - customerName